Maazii/FlaskAppOnAWS-EC2/README.md

 Once done open a shell terminal and guide it to the directory where you have the terraform files and the python file and execute `terraform init`

 Once initialized successfully execute `terraform validate`.
 This verifies if there are any bugs in all the **.tf** files you have.
-And I know your mind right now might be a bit overwhelmed with all the files and thinking wait a minute, do I need to execute them inidividually or not, or which one I shall execute first.
+And I know your mind right now might be a bit overwhelmed with all the files and thinking wait a minute, do I need to execute them individually or not, or which one I shall execute first.

-Let me reassure you you do not need to worry Terraform will organize all of them for you when it starts working with them.
+Let me reassure you you do not need to worry.
+Terraform will organize all of them for you when it starts working with them.

 So now, if `terraform validate` was successful execute `terraform plan`.
 This command will provide all the actions Terraform is going to be taking, such as modifications of any resources or creating resources.